-MBA 535 Legal Environment for Managers - 3 credits
+MBA 535 Legal Environment for Managers - 4 credits

 This course integrates the treatment of law and management.
-It helps managers and leaders spot legal issues before they become legal problems and emphasizes developing the legal astuteness to craft solutions that attain core organizational objectives without incurring undue legal risk.
-Traditional legal concepts are discussed as well as current topics in developing areas of the law.
+It helps managers and leaders spot legal issues before they become legal problems and emphasizes developing the legal astuteness to craft solutions that attain core organizational areas of the law.
 An emphasis on ethical concerns stimulates understanding of how managers must incorporate considerations of ethics and social responsibility into their managerial actions.